Chalietia/CellProfiler/readme.md

 3. Useful info is stored in **CYcoloc(distance, intensity), Nuclei(background intensity for normalization), speckleFinal (speckle morphology)

 4. The results will need post-processing as follow:

     For manual pipeline: (distance-1px)*distancePerPixel (0.11nm/px in the examples) to calculate distance Relate per nucleus intensity in nuclei.txt output to TSS to calculate normalized intensity.

-    For auto pipeline:distance * distancePerPixel
+    For auto pipeline:distance * distancePerPixel.

     I remove data with larger than 2nm distance to speckle, as these are mostly junk.